 See FAQs below to learn more about the difference between a PPO and an HMO.

 Highmark offers two different types of Medicare Advantage plans: an HMO (Health Maintenance Organization) and a PPO (Preferred Provider Organization) plan.
-Several plans include a Medicare Part D (prescription drug) coverage, but some plans do not include Part D, so the monthly premium reflects which benefits you select, and range from approximately $0 to $167 per month.
+Several plans include a Medicare Part D (prescription drug) coverage, but some plans do not include Part D, so the monthly premium reflects which benefits you select, and can vary a lot.
 Prices vary according to your location, the level of care required, and the policy and type of services that you select.

-Specialty services include wellness and fitness programs, such as Active Fit which allows you to choose from over 10,000 facilities and classes nationwide, plus product discounts on fitness gear, exercise trackers, and more.
+Specialty services include wellness and fitness programs, such as Silver Sneakers which allows you to choose from over 13,000 facilities and classes nationwide, plus product discounts on fitness gear, exercise trackers, and more.
 Preventative services include, for example, classes on how to prevent diabetes.
 Coverage for many over-the-counter medications (first aid kits, aspirin, insect bite prevention) is also included.

 Highmark Inc. is one of the largest companies in the healthcare industry, insuring over 5.6 million members.
 Its plans are available in Pennsylvania, West Virginia, and Delaware, but some plans may not be available in specific geographic locations within these states.